 Cross Bar Q-1 is the eastern-most MFL at the Cross Bar Ranch, located along the southern boundary of the wellfield (Figure 20).
-Cross Bar Q-1 is an isolated cypress wetland, and is approximately 1.5 acres in size (Figure 27).
+Cross Bar Q-1 is an isolated cypress wetland, and is approximately 1.5 acres in size (Figure 28).

-Figure 27: Cross Bar Q-1 wetland
+Figure 28: Cross Bar Q-1 wetland

 Tampa Bay Water has had various wetland wells installed in this wetland since 1990.
-When the wetland was adopted as an MFL site, the District installed wetland (SID 20447) and upland (SID 20453) wells in 2001, and a staff gage (SID 20446) in 2002 (Figure 27, Figure 28).
+When the wetland was adopted as an MFL site, the District installed wetland (SID 20447) and upland (SID 20453) wells in 2001, and a staff gage (SID 20446) in 2002 (Figure 28, Figure 29).
 A WAP transect was established in 2005.
 The District has been exclusively collecting water level data from this site since 2010.

-Figure 28: Cross Bar Q-1 water levels
+Figure 29: Cross Bar Q-1 water levels

 Significant subsidence and tree fall have been noted at the Cross Bar Q-1 wetland.
 The wetland is surrounded by mostly soils classified as mesic.
-An acceptable HNP was established at this wetland using cypress inflection points near the wetland edge (to avoid potential subsidence) at 74.3 feet NGVD29, and a proposed MFL of 72.5 feet NGVD29.
-The currently adopted MFL at this site is 72.7 feet NGVD29.
+An acceptable HNP was established at this wetland using cypress inflection points near the wetland edge (to avoid potential subsidence) at 74.3 feet NGVD29, resulting in an MFL of 72.5 feet NGVD29.
+The previously adopted MFL at this site was 72.7 feet NGVD29.

 The Cross Bar Q-1 wetland has an outlet, identified as a low point on a wellfield road, and surveyed at 0.3 feet below the HNP (see Appendix B).
-Figure 28 shows that water levels very regularly reach a point just below the HNP, suggesting that the outlet does have a small effect on high water levels.
+Figure 29 shows that water levels very regularly reach a point just below the HNP, suggesting that the outlet does have a small effect on high water levels.
 However, the calculated Historic P50 is located 1.4 feet above the MFL.
 Therefore, there is no evidence implying significant structural alteration.

-The Cross Bar Q-1 wetland is recommended to be kept as an adopted MFL site, with an MFL of 72.5 feet NGVD29.
-The difference between the current and proposed MFL is thought to be due mostly to a more accurate benchmark elevation.
+The Cross Bar Q-1 wetland remains an adopted MFL site, with an MFL of 72.5 feet NGVD29.
+The difference between the current and previously adopted MFL is thought to be due mostly to a more accurate benchmark elevation.